7 Turkish Souvenirs – help yourself (and others) with a memento of your trip to Turkey

 Visit Cop(m)madam for anything from funky pencil holders ...

 In Turkish, “çöp” means “garbage” and “madam” means the same as the French word we use in English. “çöp(m)adam” translates literally as Garbage Ladies, who take garbage and turn it into something fashionable and fun.
 It started as an experimental project in Ayvalik on the Aegean coast, then received sponsorship from Sabanci University and Unilever.
 Women who have never worked outside the home before are employed in çöp(m)adam.
-They annually transform 6 tonnes of material that would otherwise become waste into cool and useful items, sold in their Ayvalik workshop, in boutiques like Karinca in Istanbul, Turkey and abroad.
+They annually transform 6 tonnes of material that would otherwise become waste into cool and useful items, sold in their Ayvalik workshop and in boutiques like Karinca in Istanbul, Turkey and abroad.

+Of course, you can’t go past the Grand Bazaar in Istanbul to see the full range of Turkish souvenirs available to you.
+Even if you don’t buy anything, it’s an experience in itself.
 Whatever you choose to buy, I know the most valuable Turkish souvenirs you’ll take with you from your trip tare the wonderful memories, experiences and new friends you make.

 Here are my helpful tips for planning your trip to Turkey